This won’t be typical tutorial. I want to share theory with you about gameplay balance:

 Let’s break it to pieces.

-First of all – I’m not a gameplay designer and my knowledge comes only from what I have seen during my job as producer.
+First of all – I’m not a gameplay designer and my knowledge comes only from reading blogs about games on websites like www.aussyelo.com.
 Keep that in mind and don’t follow me with 100% accuracy.
 This is my theory that probably hasn’t been proven! 😉

 Balance == Fun